Random wire antenna

-A random wire antenna is a radio antenna consisting of a long wire suspended above the ground, whose length does not bear a particular relation to the wavelength of the radio waves used, but is typically chosen more for convenience.
-The wire may be straight or it may be strung back and forth between trees or walls just to get enough wire into the air.
-Due to the great variability of the (unplanned) antenna structure, effectiveness can vary wildly from one installation to another.
-Random wire antennas are typically fed at one end against a suitable counterpoise (such as earth ground).
+A random wire antenna is a radio antenna consisting of a long wire suspended above the ground, whose length does not bear a particular relation to the wavelength of the radio waves used, but is typically chosen more for convenient fit between the available supports, or the length of wire at hand, rather than selecting length to be resonant on any particular frequency.
+The wire may be straight or it may be strung back and forth between trees or walls just to get as much wire into the air as feasible.